There are several ways to give through the North Thompson Community Foundation.

 Cash or Stock Donations

 Most donors think of giving as a cash transaction and in many cases this is the best way to go.
 Your Foundation will accept gifts of cash, cheques or credit cards.
-You can mail a donation to the Foundation, arrange a meeting with a board member, or donate online through Canada Helps by click here or on the button at the bottom of this page.
+You can mail a donation to the Foundation, arrange a meeting with a board member, or donate online through Canada Helps by clicking here or on the button at the bottom of this page.
+Paypal can also be used.

 Your Foundation also offers the option of making automated monthly contributions directly from your bank account.